Other Software Components#

 which will analyse a VASP and a CASTEP phonon calculation output to produce a summary in the files OUTCAR.nma and phonon.nma respectively.

-The testing suite is run use the the pdmake command.
+The testing suite is run using the the pdmake command.
 The command line options are summarised below.

 Command line option